hc-psy/data-science-nano/Project 3 - Recommendations with IBM/README.md

 # Recommendations With IBM

-This project aims at construct a recommendation system to recommend articles to readers, employing ML matrix factorization techniques.
+This project aims at constructing a recommendation system to recommend articles to readers, employing ML matrix factorization techniques.

 ## Overview